genomicsclass/book/pages/eda_with_pca.md

 ![Square root of F-statistics from an analysis of variance to explain PCs with month.](figure/eda_with_pca-fstat_month_PC-1.png)

+We have seen how PCA combined with EDA can be a powerful technique to detect and understand batches.
-In the assessments we will see how we can use the PCs as estimates in factor analysis to improve model estimates.
+In a later section, we will see how we can use the PCs as estimates in factor analysis to improve model estimates.